 A broad range of options

 There are many good reasons to home facilitate your children’s education at home.
 But firstly it must be noted that there is a wide spectrum of options from those who replicate the school framework and curriculum at home at one end, to the hands-off child-led approach at the other, and there are many different levels of time management in between.
 The approach my wife and I use is generally hands-off although we have a few regular activities in the week joining with other children within our homeschooling community.
 We organise outings together as a family and activities at home, but most of the things we do together revolve around the families real-time needs.

 Two categories of reasons

 The basic model of modern education has been unchanged for many decades and is based upon the Prussian military method of soldier training, and is poorly suited as adequate preparation for life in the current context, by design.
 It is because there is much wrong with modern education that the reasons for home educating fall into two basic categories – the detrimental things to avoid in schooling versus the positive advantages of the self-led model.

 The heart of the matter

-In any consideration of the merits or otherwise of education in the home environment it must be remembered that at any time during the education of a young man or woman it is possible to enrol into a course of studies to acquire any particular paper qualification.
+In any consideration of the merits of home-education, it must be remembered that at any time during the education of a young man or woman it is possible to enrol into a course of studies to acquire any particular paper qualification.
 Structured and formal education has its place and nothing written here would claim the contrary.